UTSCC09/project-really-cool-multiplayer-game/doc/README.md

 ### Update

-- description: Send, accept or decline a friend request to a user
+- Description: Send, accept or decline a friend request to a user
-- request: 'PUT /api/user/:id/friend/requests/'
+- Request: 'PUT /api/user/:id/friend/requests/'
   - params:
     - id: Database id of user who will be sent friend request or user whose friend request will be accepted/declined
   - body: